 As usual, Mulder was right

-Missing Time, a collection of essays by Ari M. Brostoff, is now available for preorder from the n+1 bookstore.
+Missing Time, a collection of essays by Ari M. Brostoff, is now available from the n+1 bookstore.

 S. was the one who usually wrote our fanfic.
 It’s all there in my files, packed into the box my mom sends me from the Valley when I decide to write about the show.
 It tends to be in screenplay form and leans toward the carnivalesque.
 It’s 1970s night at the Haunted Mansion and we are all together: Mulder and Scully, me and S.; their nemesis the Cigarette Smoking Man, a deep-state puppeteer responsible for countless acts of terror, and our nemesis Ms. Simonds, an English teacher at Gaspar de Portola Middle School whose crimes I cannot recall.
 Exene Cervenka of the legendary LA punk band X makes a cameo appearance.
 After a few tequila-and-opiums, our gang throws open the gold-plated doors at a members-only club hidden in Disneyland’s New Orleans Square and discovers we’ve passed through a portal to the Life Café, where everyone hangs out in RENT.
 We order soy dogs and sing.

 My stuff sounds stilted and self-conscious by comparison.
 My one real contribution to the genre was a naive first attempt, a fanfic that could not yet speak its name, which appears as a notebook entry from the beginning of seventh grade.

 God, we have a lot of catching up to do.
 Well, first of all, between now and maybe a month ago or so, I became an obsessive X-Files fan.
 Call it hanging out with S. too much, but it is seriously the best show ever made.
 I even have a completely screwed up, totally bogus theory about it .
 This is it :